Strain-induced polar discontinuities in two-dimensional materials from combined first-principles and Schr\"odinger-Poisson simulations: Results and discussion

 In the following we consider only uniaxial strain $\epsilon$ along the polarization direction $x$, so that the strained unit cell size along $x$ is $a_\epsilon =(1+ \epsilon)\, a$, while both strained and unstrained cells have the same length $b$ along $y$.
 In order to simulate strain interfaces from first-principles within periodic boundary conditions, we take alternating stripes of strained and unstrained SnSe obtained by periodically repeating the structure in Fig.~\ref{fig:structure}(c) along the $x$ direction.
 We assume to have the same number $N$ of strained and unstrained unit cells, so that the supercell size along $x$ is $L=L_\epsilon+L_0$, with $L_\epsilon = N a_\epsilon = (1+\epsilon) N a= (1+\epsilon) L_0$.
 To complement first-principles calculations we take advantage of our SP solver and simulate the system by modelling it as a sequential repetition of strained and unstrained regions of lateral size $L_\epsilon$ and $L_0$, respectively, separated by sharp interfaces across which effective masses, band edges, and polarizabilities change abruptly.
 Three valence and three conduction bands, with their respective degeneracies, are taken into account and are associated with the local maxima/minima at the $\Gamma$ point and along the $\Gamma-$X and $\Gamma-$Y directions emphasized in Fig.~\ref{fig:structure}(b).
+Band extrema are referred to the vacuum level, resulting in larger offsets in the valence bands than in conduction bands (see also Supplemental Figure 3).
 Polarization charges, computed from DFT using a Berry phase approach~\cite{King1992,Resta2007}, are included as $\delta$-doping at the interfaces in the SP solver~\cite{Janotti2012}.
 Unless otherwise stated, we use a discretization step $\Delta x = 0.2$~\AA\ to solve the Schr\"odinger and Poisson equations.